 Atlas is an innovative wearable that tracks and identifies your different activities, evaluates your form, counts your reps and sets and calculates the calories you burned.
 The company originally raised $629k on crowdfunding site Indiegogo to fund development.
 It is now on version 2 of the device.

 With a single on-wrist tracker, Atlas can monitor your body in 3D.
 It can tell the difference between push-ups and triangle push-ups, bicep curls and alternating bicep curls and squats versus dead lifts.
 The tracker also has the ability to automatically detect and count over 70 of the most popular exercises.
 Not to worry if your favourite exercise is not in the database.
-You can teach Atlas Wristband 2 to recognise new exercises.
+You can teach Atlas Wristband 2 to recognise new ones.

 Atlas logs your workouts with very little user action and keeps track of your heart rate so you can see how each movement affects your body.
 The on-wrist display gives you live feedback on the type, speed and quality of your exercises as you’re working out which means you can leave your phone in the locker for added convenience.